 The aim of the course is that students acquire knowledge of basic semiconductor and semiconductor component physics and learn to use relevant theoretical models for calculating properties and performance of semiconductor materials and components.
 Students are also expected to become familiar with handling modern electronic instruments for data collection and characterisation of semiconductor components and circuits.

 Progressive specialisation: G2F (has at least 60 credits in first‐cycle course/s as entry requirements)

 Education level: Undergraduate level

-Admission requirements: Completed courses in Mathematics, 30 ECTS Credits, and courses in Physics, 35 ECTS Credits, plus attended courses: Solid State Physics, Electromagnetic Field Theory, and Quantum Physics I, or equivalent.
+Admission requirements: Completed courses in Mathematics, 30 ECTS Credits, and Physics and Engineering Physics, 35 ECTS Credits, plus registered on courses in Solid State Physics, Electromagnetic Field Theory, and Quantum Physics I, or equivalent

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.

 This course is included in the following programme

 - Engineering: Engineering Physics (studied during year 3)

 - Master of Science in Engineering Physics (studied during year 4)